Bobby-Math/synkti/LITEPAPER.md

     *   **Key Features:**
         1.  **User Interface:** A simple CLI and/or web interface for users to submit and monitor compute jobs.
         2.  **Multi-Workload Policies:** Implementation of the "Uniform Progress" policy for batch jobs alongside the default interactive serving policy.
-        3.  **Pilot Program:** Onboard a select group of early adopters (e.g., independent AI researchers, startups) to use Myelin for real-world workloads and gather feedback.
+        3.  **Pilot Program:** Onboard a select group of early adopters (e.g., independent AI researchers, startups) to use tessera for real-world workloads and gather feedback.

 *   **Phase 3: Decentralization & Public Launch (2027)**
     *   **Objective:** To realize the full vision of a decentralized compute fabric.
     *   **Key Milestones:**
         1.  **Solana Integration:** Deploy the smart contracts for the Trust & Settlement Layer on the Solana network, managing provider identity, reputation, and job settlement.
         2.  **Decentralized Provider Support:** Implement the first `DecentralizedProvider` for the orchestrator, targeting a network like Bittensor.
-        3.  **Public Protocol Launch:** Launch the public, permissionless version of the Myelin protocol, allowing anyone to participate as a compute user or provider.
+        3.  **Public Protocol Launch:** Launch the public, permissionless version of the tessera protocol, allowing anyone to participate as a compute user or provider.

 ## About the Founder

 I am an independent protocol developer and cloud researcher working at the intersection of AI, Web3, and distributed systems.
 My work is focused on realizing the original promise of the cloud: to treat infrastructure not as a collection of hardware, but as a fully programmable software problem.

 While this vision has been achieved for many web services, deploying complex AI workloads remains a significant hardware and cost challenge.
 I specialize in designing systems that abstract away this complexity, creating a single, resilient software fabric from distributed and often underutilized resources.

-Myelin is the culmination of this research and vision.
+Tessera is the culmination of this research and vision.
 To demonstrate its viability, the foundational architecture—including a working Rust/C++ FFI bridge and a simulation of the core scheduling policy—has already been completed and is available for review at [link].

 ## Join the Community

-Myelin is an open-source project, and we welcome collaboration.
+Tessera is an open-source project, and we welcome collaboration.
 To follow our progress, contribute to the project, or get in touch, please use the following links:

 *   **GitHub:** [Link to your GitHub Repo]
 *   **Twitter/X:** [Link to your Twitter/X Profile]